 The CPU, or Central Processing Unit as it is mostly known as is the brain of your computer.
 The software and other tools which graphic designers use are very much processor-intensive.
-Newer programs which get released every year, only add to the intensity of the central processing power needed.
+Newer programs that get released every year, only add to the intensity of the central processing power needed.

-A computer which is able to perform about a billion computations a second is the least a graphic designer can get.
+A computer that is able to perform about a billion computations a second is the least a graphic designer can get.
 However, for much better results and easier management of the graphic design software, you should get a computer with a processing power of over 1 billion computations per second.

-These computations are known as Ghz and a good computer has a processing power of 2 Ghz or more.
+These computations are known as GHz and a good computer has a processing power of 2 GHz or more.

 Here are the processor requirements for Adobe Photoshop and Adobe Illustrator (Windows and macOS)